Manitoba’s Justice System #

 Public Confidence Critical to Authority #

 American Public confidence up to 1964 hit 77%.
 Following that, it plummeted, and since the Regan years has remained below 30%.
+Its entire Justice System, hanging on a dubious and fragile legitimacy, leading to vigilantism.
 What is Manitoba’s?
 Many observers feel the greatest threat to American democracy is its conflicted Supreme court delivering political judgements, defying legislatures.
-Is Canada’s any better?
+Is this where Canada’s is heading?

 The key to success in public confidence, is public participation.
 Government officials and regulatory agencies aren’t an effective check on malign institutions, because they are often in bed with the players they are supposed to regulate.
 There is no seat at the table for the citizen, or for the people obliged to live, with perverted decision making.